 So in terms of convenience, trip planning, cost and benefits analysis – a tour wins.
 We have included a list of tour options for Versailles Palace – private tour, half-day and full-day options, Palace + Versailles Town sightseeing, and more.
 The list is below

 - 3 HOUR TOUR FROM PARIS TO VERSAILLES – Quick 3 hour tour to Versailles from Paris.
 Perfect for travelers with a time constraint.

 - FULL DAY TOUR TO VERSAILLES WITH LUNCH – Awesome day tour, lots of sightseeing at the palace and the Versailles town with LUNCH – from Paris and back

-- AFTERNOON TOUR OF VERSAILLES – Day tour starts in the afternoon for half day with round trio from Paris.
-Perfect if you are arriving into Paris late morning or just wish to fit Versailles in to your Paris itinerary.
+- AFTERNOON TOUR OF VERSAILLES – The day tour starts in the afternoon for half-day with a round trip from Paris.
+Perfect if you are arriving in Paris late morning or just wish to fit Versailles into your Paris itinerary.
 Flexible

-- SEGWAY TOUR OF VERSAILLES – An easy and environment friendly way to explore Versailles’s best sight seeing spots (from outside only, entry tickets extra) and learn about the history.
+- SEGWAY TOUR OF VERSAILLES – An easy and environmentally friendly way to explore Versailles’s best sightseeing spots (from outside only, entry tickets extra) and learn about the history.